-Creativity and curiosity are nurtured at Macquarie Primary School, and inquiry is the basis of our learning philosophy.
-The inquiries that our students pursue draw from the disciplines of science, social science, technology and the arts.
+Creativity and curiosity are nurtured at Macquarie Primary School, and inquiry is the basis of our learning approach.
+The inquiries that our students pursue draw from the disciplines of Science, Humanities & Social Sciences, Technologies and the Arts.

 As part of our inquiry approach, we have created a curriculum map that allows us to organise curriculum areas into units that develop our learners' inquiry skills as they engage with the Australian curriculum.

-Each inquiry at Macquarie should develop student capacities to:
+Each inquiry at Macquarie develops student capacities to:

 …so that they can become lifelong learners, build strong communities, and build a future that is innovative and sustainable.